abdolence/slack-morphism/site/docs/docs/web-api/pagination.md

 * [users.list](https://api.slack.com/methods/users.list)
 * ...

-To help with those methods Slack Morphism provides a "scroller" implementation, which deal with all scrolling/batching requests for you.
+To help with those methods Slack Morphism provides additional "scroller" implementation, which deal with all scrolling/batching requests for you.

 With this scroller you have the following choice:

 * Load data lazily and asynchronously with [AsyncSeqIterator](/api/org/latestbit/slack/morphism/concurrent/AsyncSeqIterator.html)
+* Load data reactively with [Reactive Streams Publisher[]](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html)
+* Load data reactively with [FS2 streams](https://fs2.io/)
 * Load data lazily, but synchronously into a standard Scala lazy container: Stream[] (for Scala 2.12) or [LazyList[]](https://www.scala-lang.org/api/current/scala/collection/immutable/LazyList.html) (for Scala 2.13+)

-* Load data reactively with [Publisher[]](https://www.reactive-streams.org/reactive-streams-1.0.3-javadoc/org/reactivestreams/Publisher.html) and use Reactive Streams
+If none of those approaches are suitable for you, you can always use original API method.
+Scrollers are completely optional.

 For example, for [conversations.history](https://api.slack.com/methods/conversations.history) you can: